-Are you a member of a Group Retirement Plan with Great West Life?
-Great West Life's Smart Path provides educational material and information for the various stages of your life.
+Are you a member of a Group Retirement Plan with Canada Life?
+Canada Life's Smart Path provides educational material and information for the various stages of your life.

 We have provided this 3rd party link for client use and it is for information purposes only.